mirfan899/CTC_pytorch/README.md

 ### Beam decoder:
 Implemented with python.
 [Original Code](https://github.com/githubharald/CTCDecoder)
 I fix it to support phoneme for batch decode.
-Beamsearch can improve about 0.2% of phonome accuracy.
+Beamsearch can improve about 0.2% of phoneme accuracy.
 Phoneme-level language model is inserted to beam search decoder now.

 ## ToDo